Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Checkout Form

 When you customise the WooCommerce checkout page, you remove all the hassles of making purchases.
 Your customers no longer have to click their way through several pages to buy their favourite products.
 Such ease of navigation reduces cart abandonment and helps increase conversions.
 What’s more, when you speed up the ordering process, you make your customer’s journey easier and faster, which helps boost revenues.
-Here is an example of a brand making it easy for the customers to buy related accessories along with the product-

 Extra Accessories Option along with Product